 The Dash interface is designed to be used by content providers, rather than developers.
-Therefore, certain assets (Article, Image, Dimension, DimensionSet, Template, Collection, Query, Link, LinkSet, and Page assets) are only supported in the Advanced interface, and are not supported in the Dash interface.
+Therefore, the following system-defined asset types are not accessible from the Dash interface: Template, Link, Query, Collection, DimensionSet, Dimension, and LinkSet.
+Assets of these types can be created and displayed only in the Advanced interface.